-The management shall meet and consult with the homeowners, upon written request, within 30 days of the request, either individually, collectively, or with representatives of a group of homeowners who have signed a request to be so represented on the following matters:
+(a) (1) The management shall meet and consult with the homeowners, upon written request, within 30 days of the request, eitherindividually, collectively, or with representatives of a group of homeowners who have signed a request to be so represented on the following matters:

-- (a) Resident concerns regarding existing park rules that are not subject to Section 798.25. - (b) Standards for maintenance of physical improvements in the park. - (c) Addition, alteration, or deletion of service, equipment, or physical improvements. - (d) Rental agreements offered pursuant to Section 798.17.
+- (A) Resident concerns regarding interpretation, or enforcement or lack thereof, existing park rules that are not subject to Section 798.25. - (B) Standards for maintenance of trees, driveways, or physical improvements in the park. - (C) Addition, alteration, or deletion of service, equipment, or physical improvements in the park. - (D) Rental agreements offered to existing residents pursuant to Section 798.17 or 798.18. - (E) Resident concerns regarding utility billing or utility charges. - (F) Common area facility hours and availability.